International Society for River Science: 3rd Biennial Symposiume

 United States Environmental Protection Agency, USA

 One of the greatest problems facing all of the countries of the world today is how to put a fair value on the contributions that the environment makes to maintain the economic and social well being of their people.
-This is not an easy task, since fair value can only be determined using an organic method that can evaluate the environmental, economic and social contributions to system well being in an unbiased manner.
+This is not an easy task, since fair value can only be determined using an organic method that can evaluate the environmental, economic and social contributions to system well-being in an unbiased manner.
 Some economists have attempted to solve this problem through applying the concept of ecosystem services.
 A “service” is fundamentally an economic idea and when evaluated in economic terms, value is assigned to environmental work and work products based on direct or indirect estimates of people’s willingness to pay and accept payment for the environmental product or service.
-Conversely, environmental accounting using emergy attributes all value to the planetary energy sources, the sun, deep heat of the earth and gravitational attraction of the sun and moon, which are the major independent sources of available energy entering the biosphere.
+This approach has problems because any value attributed to the environment is mediated by what the subjective opinion of some person.
+In contrast, environmental accounting using emergy traces all value to the planetary energy sources, the sun, deep heat of the earth and gravitational attraction of the sun and moon, which are the major independent sources of available energy entering the biosphere.
 The latter approach fulfills our criteria, as an organic method, because the transformation of energy potentials is responsible for all action, and therefore, all environmental, economic, and social products and services have a production function.
 If that production function is known, the emergy of the product or service can be determined by tracking the independent (i.e., without double counting) available energy inputs required and converting these energy inputs of many types to one kind of energy, e.g., solar joules.
 The unit of emergy is the solar emjoule (semj), where the prefix “em” connotes the past use of available energy (joules, J) to make the product or service.
-The direct and indirect inputs in solar emjoules are then summed to determine the emergy required to generate the product or service.
-Recently, emergy accounting has been applied to evaluate the education system of the United States to obtain an essentially independent measure of the work contributions of people, for which money (the economic measure of value) is paid.
-As a result, emergy accounting can now be applied to environmental, economic and social evaluations in a uniform manner, i.e., without using the national emergy to money ratio to determine the value of human services.
-This method does require additional work in that the national education system must be evaluated to establish the emergy of the work delivered to the economy and society of a nation by the occupations in the labor force.
-Environmental accounting using emergy was implicitly predicated on the accounting model of an income statement and balance sheet, since from the beginning; the analysis was performed by evaluating flows (income and expenses) and storages (assets and implicitly liabilities).
-At present, the theoretical basis for rigorously applying accounting principles in energy evaluations has been developed and we are working on a case study and practical demonstration of how the various accounts, the income statement and the balance sheet can be constructed.
-In the future, we expect these methods to be further developed, tested and eventually standardized giving rise to a new field of accounting that will facilitate sound decision-making for any enterprise, including businesses, governments ,and nongovernmental organizations.
+We will examine the application of this accounting method to determine the value of an important environmental product to society.